John Medley Building

-The John Medley Building is at Kernot Road, the University of Melbourne, Campus, Melbourne, Victoria, Australia.
-The building was designed by Sir Roy Burman Grounds.
-It was constructed between 1969 and 1971, and was built to relieve the cramped conditions of the campus Old Arts Building, which was built from 1919 to 1924, and to house the larger departments of the university's faculty office.
+The John Medley Building is in Kernot Road at the University of Melbourne, Campus, Melbourne, Victoria, Australia.
+The building was designed by Sir Roy Grounds.
+It was constructed between 1969 and 1971, and was built to relieve the cramped conditions of the campus Old Arts Building, which had been built from 1919 to 1924, and to house the larger departments of the university's faculty office.

-According to Sowerwine & Gamer, 2007, many in the university community began to demand more attention be paid to architectural issues of the campus; for that reason, Grounds was appointed as architect of the John Medley Building.
-Grounds, who developed an interest in the Bauhaus and architectural modernism, was a leader of the modernist movement who had broken away from its principles.
-The John Medley Building disappointed many, notwithstanding that Grounds was seen as prolific in the profession following his design of the Victorian Arts Centre.
+According to Sowerwine & Gamer, 2007, many in the university community began to demand more attention be paid to architectural issues of the campus, so Grounds was appointed as architect of the John Medley Building.
+Grounds, who developed an interest in the Bauhaus and architectural modernism, was a leader of the modernist movement but had broken away from its principles.
+The John Medley Building disappointed many, notwithstanding that Grounds was highly regarded in the profession, following his design of the Victorian Arts Centre.

-The building is currently planned to be demolished by 2040, along with five other major university buildings, to create more open space in the campus.
+It is currently planned that the building will be demolished by 2040, along with five other major university buildings, to create more open space on the campus.